Gustav-Magnussen/FDP/README.md

 # FDP
-Github page for my praticle examples implementation of alternative methods for user authentication.
+GitHub page for my practical examples implementation of alternative methods for user authentication.
 This is part of my final degree project titled: Alternative methods of user authentication and development of practical examples.
 It contains a two implementation of alternative methods for user authentication: a graphical implementation and a biometric implementation.

-# Graphical implemetation
+# Graphical implementation

-This implementation can be found in the following [folder](https://github.com/Gustav-Magnussen/FDP/tree/main/graphical) and includes the necessary files to run the program that showcases a practicale [example](https://github.com/Gustav-Magnussen/FDP/blob/main/graphical/graphicalPassword_3.py) of user authentication by utilizing a graphical password.
+This implementation can be found in the following [folder](https://github.com/Gustav-Magnussen/FDP/tree/main/graphical) and includes the necessary files to run the program that showcases a practical [example](https://github.com/Gustav-Magnussen/FDP/blob/main/graphical/graphicalPassword_3.py) of user authentication by utilizing a graphical password.
 This program is designed for python 3.7.

 ### Features

 * A graphical password implementation
 * sqlite3 database of users
-* Ability to add aditional users
+* Ability to add additional users
 * A example of graphical user authentication for educational purposes

 ### Dependencies

-In order for the attached [program](https://raw.githubusercontent.com/Gustav-Magnussen/FDP/main/graphical/graphicalPassword_3.py) to function proparly python 3.7 has to be insatllaed and a number of python packages has to be aquired The program uses the following packages that come with a default installation of python:
+In order for the attached [program](https://raw.githubusercontent.com/Gustav-Magnussen/FDP/main/graphical/graphicalPassword_3.py) to function properly python 3.7 has to be installed  and a number of python packages has to be acquired.
+The program uses the following packages that come with a default installation of python:

 * Os
 * sys
 * sqlite3

-Attached is a scripted called [dependencies.sh](https://raw.githubusercontent.com/Gustav-Magnussen/FDP/main/dependencies.sh), this can be used to install the other necessary packages on a Linux Ubuntu enviroment.
-The other packages that are include in this script and necessary to run the program are:
+Attached is a scripted called [dependencies.sh](https://raw.githubusercontent.com/Gustav-Magnussen/FDP/main/dependencies.sh), this can be used to install the other necessary packages on a Linux Ubuntu environment.
+The other packages that are included  in this script and necessary to run the program are:

 * argon2-cffi
 * python3-tk

 The [argon2-cffi](https://pypi.org/project/argon2-cffi/) package is used in order to hash the graphical passwords.
 Python3-tk is used as to display graphical elements in the program.
-These packages can be installed using the following command in a python enviroment:
+These packages can be installed using the following command in a python environment:

 ```
 >>>pip install [package]